 Biosimilar medicines contain the same active substance and have the same therapeutic effect as branded medicines.
-Depending on the case, their price is at least 32% to at least 38% lower than the original price of the branded medicine.
+Depending on the case, their price is at least 35,8% to 43,54% lower than the original price of the branded medicine.
 Biosimilars are essential to making expensive biologic treatments available as widely as possible.

 To date, we have experience from 700 million patient days with biosimilars registered in Europe.
 Over the last 10 years, the EU monitoring system for safety concerns has not identified any relevant difference in the nature, severity or frequency of adverse effects between biosimilars and their reference medicines.